aurainfosec/node-proxy-replay/README.md

 # node-proxy-replay
 Proxy to re-execute a new request with a given Cookie Header as option

+Note: this is still under development and not fully functional yet.

 TODOs:
  - save results in sqlite(?)
  - ability to specify listening port